Skip to main content

 Key takeaways:

-• Hemoglobin A1C is the test for diabetes that healthcare providers most commonly order, but it’s not the only one.
+• Hemoglobin A1C is the test for diabetes that healthcare professionals most commonly order, but it’s not the only one.

 • Other tests can also help screen for diabetes, such as random or fasting blood glucose tests, oral glucose tolerance tests, and even urine tests.

-• People often need more than one of these tests to confirm a new diagnosis of diabetes.
+• People often need more than one test to confirm a new diagnosis of diabetes.

 • Diabetes testing is important, as 1 out of 4 people with diabetes don’t know they have it.

-A hemoglobin A1C (HbA1C or A1C) is a blood test that healthcare providers often use for this.
-But that’s not the only test.
-And if you have diabetes or an abnormal result, you’ll likely need more than one test to clear things up.
+A healthcare professional will likely recommend a diabetes test if you're age 35 or older and have one or more risk factors for diabetes, or symptoms of diabetes.
+A hemoglobin A1C (HbA1C or A1C) is a blood test often used for this, but it’s not the only test.
+And if you have diabetes or an abnormal result, you’ll likely need more than one test to sort out the next steps.

 Aside from an A1C test, you may need to get a blood glucose (sugar) level, a urine test, or an oral glucose tolerance test (OGTT).